yshavit/antlr-denter/README.md

 > **Note**
 > This project is archived, as I am no longer working on the project that requires it.
 It should still work — I just don't feel like updating its dependencies for upstream security patches.
 As of the time of this writing (April 2023), the only security vulnerabilities are in the unit tests.
+Of course, you should feel free fork or otherwise use this project however you like.

 Python-like indentation tokens for ANTLR4
 =========================================